volodya-lombrozo/newsman/docs/do-you-trust-me.md

 It is subjective, of course, but my perception tells me that the results look better in most cases.
 Again, you can check the difference here.

-The last solution involved the format of the input data for the pull requests and issues I submitted to the AI.
+The final improvement involved the format of the input data for the pull requests and issues I submitted to the AI.
 Initially, I didn't spend much time preparing the data.
 However, I later switched from unstructured text with delimiters to JSON, which seemed to help.
-Yes, it seems to help.
-Although I don't have concrete proof, it appears that the AI makes fewer mistakes and avoids confusion with this structured format.
+Although I don't have concrete proof, it appears that the AI makes fewer mistakes.

-To draw a bottom line:
-Of course, I can build more pipelines with chained requests, pay more money, format the input data, and so on.
+In summary, I can build more pipelines with chained requests, pay more money, format the input data, and so on.
 And it will probably yield some gains.
 But, to be honest, I don't want to spend much on these tasks anymore.
 Moreover, I have a feeling that all these problems might be solved much more easily programmatically even without the use of AI.